HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 - Build __Responsive Webpages__ to facilitate media queries and ensure the page is __responsive across__ multiple devices.
 - Create visually appealing design layouts using animations and transitions.
-- Utilize CSS variables that are maintainable
+- Utilize CSS variables that are maintainable and adapt to best practices